mborgerson/wiki-export/wiki/Dashboard.md

 ### Traveling Menus

-Turn on your Xbox and go to the dashboard, Press {{ input-x}} at the main screen, the main menu will start to slowly move.
-Press {{ input-x}}
-to return menu to locked position.
+Turn on your Xbox and go to the dashboard, Press {{ input-x}} on the main screen not from any sub-menu, the main menu will start to slowly move.
+Press {{ input-x}} to return menu to locked position.
 All sub-menus will be moving about as well, you cannot return to locked position from sub-menus only from main menu.

 Source: Shaky Menu at <https://www.gamefaqs.com/xbox/915780-xbox/cheats>